tomMoulard/htransformation/README.md

 ### Delete

-A rule Delete need 1 arguments
+A rule Delete need one arguments

 - `Header`, the header you want to delete

 ```yaml